 Ashton Chapman (Research and Implementation Consultant) obtained a Master’s degree in Family Studies in 2014 and a Doctoral degree in the department of Human Development and Family Science at the University of Missouri in 2017.
 She is passionate about translatable science and the creation of accessible evidence-based programs that promote the betterment of persons, families, and communities, particularly those who are under-served.
 Ashton previously served as an Educator for SMHR and has transitioned into a Research and Implementation Consultant, working on program evaluation projects and providing consultation to the SMHR implementation team.
 In addition to her SMHR roles, Ashton has co-taught post-divorce coparenting classes through Focus on Kids, has led family enhancement classes as a part of Building Strong Families, and has served as a consultant for military family financial planning trainings overseen by the Military Family Research Institute.
 Ashton’s enthusiasm for science-based outreach, coupled with her experience as a relationship and family educator, speak to her desire to bridge existing gaps between academies and communities.

-Caroline Sanner (Educator) obtained a Master’s Degree in Human Development and Family Science from the University of Missouri in 2016.
+Caroline Sanner (Educator) obtained a Master’s Degree in 2016 and Ph.D. in 2018 in Human Development and Family Science from the University of Missouri.
 Her research interests focus on relational dynamics in divorced and remarried families.
 Specifically, Caroline’s interests involve identifying positive stepfamily processes and extending that knowledge to the community to promote healthy relationships in complex family networks.